jacobkatsiaficas/Schroeder/README.md

 Extended implementation of a Schroeder Reverb module in the RackAFX format, developed by Will Pirkle.

 # Lower Level Description
-Uses the basic All-Pass Filter + parallel Comb Filter topology from Schroeder's research with some tweaks -- most notable diffusion, input and output filtering, and a multitapped predelay line.
+Uses the basic All-Pass Filter + parallel Comb Filter topology from Schroeder's research with some tweaks -- most notably input diffusion, input and output filtering, and a multitapped predelay line to simulate early reflections.

 The processing chain is as follows: